codeslayer254/lms/README.md

 **Installtion Steps:**
 1. Download the project to your local repository directory.

-2. Import the project as an existing Netbeans project.
+2.Launch Netbeans iDE and import the project as an existing Netbeans project.

 3. Add required libraries mysql-connector-java-5.1.18-bin.jar and rs2xml.jar to your project.
-The 2 jar files are included insde the lib folder.
+The 2 jar files are included inside the lib folder.

 ### Database Configuration
 1. Download and install MySQL Wamp Server from url This application uses  wampserver3_x86_apache2.4.17_mysql5.7.9_php5.6.15